How to make log structures: Introduction

-We are motivated in this study by our program to construct smooth (or mildly singular) Fano and Calabi--Yau varieties by smoothing a reducible toroidal crossing space equipped with a compatible log structure on a dense open set whose complement $Z$ is of codimension two and with careful control on the geometry of $Z$.
-In practice, we construct a section of $\shLS_Y$ whose zero locus is $Z$.
+This study is motivated by our program to construct smooth (or mildly singular) Fano and Calabi--Yau varieties.
+We aim to do so by smoothing a reducible toroidal crossing space equipped with a compatible log structure on a dense open set whose complement $ Z $ is of codimension two, while carefully controlling the geometry of $ Z $.
+In practice, we construct a section of $ \shLS_Y $ whose zero locus is $ Z $.

+Chan--Leung--Ma set up a framework by which one can smoothen a singular log scheme under a list of strong assumptions \cite{MR4643802}.
+The list was then verified in Felten--Filip--Ruddat \cite{MR4304077} for schemes with Gross--Siebert-type log singularities.
+The framework was subsequently refined, generalized and placed in the context of curved Gerstenhaber differential graded $L_\infty$ algebras by Felten \cite{MR4359498,Felten}.
+Our examples of interest in the context of smoothing Fano schemes, e.g., \S\ref{sec:mbox3-fold-transv}, are not of Gross--Siebert type but we expect them to fall under the notion of \emph{unisingular deformations}, see \S14.3 in \cite{Felten}, and be therefore amenable to the smoothing framework.

 A second motivation is the desire to work with singular log structures, and hence for a language that allows us to speak of, and construct explicitly, log resolutions of log structures.
-Our results indeed enable us to do all this, see for example \eqref{blow-up-LS} or \S~\ref{sec-blowup-threefold}.
+Our results indeed enable us to do all this, see for example \eqref{blow-up-LS}, \S~\ref{sec-blowup-threefold} and \cite{corti2025singular}.
 These examples hint at a theory of \emph{log crepant log resolutions} of singular log structures: a subject that we plan to pursue in the near future.